gc-proto/experimental/ilp/01-content-and-design.md

   </dd>
   <dt><a href="#">Flexible space</a></dt>
   <dd>
-    <p>The bottom portion of the page above the footer is considered a flexible space where departments may add content of their choosing.
-The use of this space is optional.
+    <p>The bottom portion of the page above the footer is an optional content area.
 The default for this template is the latest news and context-specific features patterns.</p>
   </dd>
 </dl>